a327ex/www/content/posts/nfts_status_creativity.md

 Can creatives who are extremely agreeable and care a lot about their status still be successful in their fields?
 Absolutely.
 Gaming especially is a constantly growing field, so to be successful you don't really have to innovate that much.

 But if you want to aim higher and try to really be usefully creative as much as you can, and to occupy the role of a creative in society as much as you can, creating as much value as you can, then you can't really be too agreeable nor care too much about your status.
 You have to be willing to be wrong, to look stupid, to be a clown, and to be cringe.
-Only when you're willing to let that happen will you be able to find valuable things that no one else can, and truly make the world a better place in the process.
+Only when you're willing to let that happen will you be able to find valuable things that no one else can because you're constantly looking where no one else is.

 [Subscribe to my newsletter](https://buttondown.email/a327ex) if you want to get posts like this one in your inbox.